Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Apple: 0, Banana: 5, Orange: 12, Strawberry: 20, Watermelon: 13

 Zero apples, despite being listed first.
 When explicitly asked to be random, the model avoided the first item.
-Interesting, but contradictory to the earlier results.
+Interesting, and contradictory to the earlier results.

 Hypothesis 4: Same test, reversed list, Watermelon, Strawberry, Orange, Banana, Apple.